-At Bluefield College, students who dream of teaching elementary-aged children have the opportunity to start that journey as early as the freshman year.
-An integral aspect of the program includes public school field experience opportunities that are strategically placed within the required courses throughout the four years.
-A strong major in Interdisciplinary Studies prepares students to pass Praxis II: Elementary Content Knowledge required in Virginia.
+At Bluefield College, students who dream of teaching elementary-aged children have the opportunity to do so with a major in Interdisciplinary Studies.
+Along with taking courses for the academic major, students may possibly begin taking education courses as soon as the freshman year.
+An integral aspect of the program includes public school field experience opportunities that are strategically placed within the required courses, letting students explore a variety of classrooms with diverse populations.
+A strong Interdisciplinary Studies major prepares students to pass Praxis II: Content Area Assessments.
 Completing requirements for the teaching license and the bachelor’s degree within 4 years opens the door for graduates to obtain additional credentials through master’s degrees in a number of areas.

 Teaching License: Elementary PreK-6 Licensure Area

 The following degree combined with required education courses and field experiences lead to the teaching license in elementary grades PreK-6:

 Beginning early in the student’s program, field placements in public schools are a major component of the Teacher Education Program.
 Some professional education courses require 15 or 20-hour field experiences.
 The student must also complete EDU 3801 (20 hours), EDU 3901 (25 hours), and EDU 4101 (30 hours), a sequence of field experiences and seminars during the semesters preceding student teaching.
 Pre-Student Teaching Field Experience II and III require admission to the Teacher Education Program as a prerequisite.